asyncapi/community/mentorship/summerofcode/2023/workflowautomation/README.md

 This workflow allows humans to update social info or the tsc_member property in the Maintainers.yaml file.

-> Note: This workflow should be located in every repository.
+> Note: This workflow should be located only in the community repository.

 ```mermaid
 graph TD;